Jean Patou

-Jean Patou ([ʒɑ̃ patu]; 27 September 1887 – 8 March 1936) was a French fashion designer, and founder of the Jean Patou brand.
+Jean Patou ([ʒɑ̃ patu]; 27 September 1880 – 8 March 1936) was a French fashion designer, and founder of the Jean Patou brand.

 Early life

-Patou was born in Paris, France in 1887.
+Patou was born in Paris, France in 1880.
 Patou's family's business was tanning and furs.
 Patou worked with his uncle in Normandy, then moved to Paris in 1910, intent on becoming a couturier.

 1910s – World War I and later

 In 1912, he opened a small dressmaking salon called "Maison Parry".
 His entire 1914 collection was purchased by a single American buyer.
-Patou's work was interrupted by World War I. He was mobilised in August 1914, shortly after the German invasion of Belgium.
+Patou's work was interrupted by the First World War.
+He was mobilised in August 1914, shortly after the German invasion of Belgium.
 Patou served as a captain in the Zouaves.
 Reopening his couture house in 1919, he became known for eradicating the flapper look by lengthening the skirt and designing sportswear for women and is considered the inventor of the knitted swimwear and the tennis skirt.
 He, notably, designed the then-daring sleeveless and knee-length cut tennis wear for Suzanne Lenglen.
 He also was the first designer to popularize the cardigan and moved fashion towards the natural and comfortable.